Keir Starmer’s empty promise of British renewal

 Speaking to The Guardian in 2022, Starmer was emphatic: dissolving the Lords, an institution stuffed full of “Tory lackeys and donors”, would “restore trust” in the British state.
 “People have lost faith in the ability of politicians to bring about change,” he said.
 “As well as fixing our economy, we need to fix our politics.”
 By the middle of last year, however, repairing Britain’s broken political model had slipped down Starmer’s agenda.
 “Constitutional [reform] takes time and drains energy,” Thangam Debbonaire, a senior Starmer ally, told The i Newspaper in June 2023.
 “We’ve got a lot to do to fix a country where nothing works from getting a passport to fixing potholes.”

 Starmer and his team are right to argue that the Conservatives have left Britain in a mess.
 From Cameron’s austerity cuts to Truss’s market-spooking fiscal experiments, the UK is a poorer, weaker, and more divided place now than it was a decade and a half ago.
-And yet, despite shedding virtually every policy capable of addressing Britain’s problems, Starmer’s rhetoric has actually grown more, not less, grandiose as the race for Number 10 has progressed.
+And yet, despite shedding virtually every policy capable of addressing Britain’s problems, Starmer has actually grown more, not less, grandiose as the race for Number 10 has progressed.
 It is time to “turn the page” on Tory decline and embrace “a decade of national renewal with Labour,” he has said repeatedly since Sunak kickstarted the campaign in May.
 Such rhetoric is not new.
 In 1997, Tony Blair, celebrating his landmark election victory over the Conservatives, asked and answered his own question: “A new dawn has broken, has it not?
 And it is wonderful.”

 But it wasn’t wonderful.
 By the time Blair’s successor, Gordon Brown, resigned in 2010, inaugurating the most recent stretch of Tory rule, New Labour had become synonymous with three things: Iraq, corruption, and financial collapse.
 The UK didn’t flourish during the Blair-Brown era, it fractured, shifting the national doom loop back into gear.
 Starmer – a former director of public prosecutions – is a far less ambitious figure than Blair, and shares none of Blair’s disruptive vision.
 He has pledged a great British rebirth but has no intention of delivering one.
 Reality lies in wait for the next Labour government.
 Decline is Britain’s reality.